timcdlucas/translucent_interpretable_ML_review/translucent.md

 Furthermore, these relationships are often not summarised in a small number of interpretable parameters as would be found in a polynomial or mechanistic model.
 Parameters in machine learning models often don't come with estimates of uncertainty.
 Therefore, even if a model's parameters could be interpreted, distinguishing noise from signal can be difficult.
-Secondly, they often fit deep interactions between covariates.
+Secondly, they often fit deep interactions between covariates [@lunetta2004screening].
 Even simple, two-way interactions in linear models cause confusion [@] and deep, nonlinear interactions are difficult to visualise or understand.
 Thirdly, fitting machine learning models is often stochastic [@] and sometimes fitting the same model with different starting values will give a totally different model (though perhaps with similar predictive performance).
 However, while interpretation of machine learning models can be difficult, there is plenty of insight to be gained by fitting and appraising these models, as will be seen in this review.